EECS150/project_skeleton_fa21/spec/checkpoint1.md

 cd hardware/sim
-make isa-tests  # to run all ISA tests make sim/isa/lw.fst  # to run a specific test
+make isa-tests  # to run all ISA tests make sim/isa/lw.fst  # to run a specific test grep -r -i "failed" sim/isa/*.log  # to check for failures grep -r -i "passed" sim/isa/*.log  # to check for passing tests grep -r -i "timeout" sim/isa/*.log  # to check for tests that timed out
 ```

-The simulation should print out which tests passed or failed and their simulation cycles.
+The simulation log details which tests passed and failed and the number of clock cycles elapsed.
 If you're failing a test, debug using the test assembly file in `software/riscv-isa-tests/riscv-tests/isa/rv32ui` or the generated assembly dump.

 The assembly dump files are extremely helpful in debugging at this stage.